Hi-Rez Studios

-Hi-Rez Studios is an American video game company.
+Hi-Rez Studios is an American video game developer and publisher.
 The company was established in 2005 by Erez Goren and Todd Harris.
 Hi-Rez Studios' games include the squad-based shooter Global Agenda, the critically acclaimed Tribes: Ascend, the third-person MOBA Smite, the hero shooter Paladins, and the third-person shooter Rogue Company.
 In 2012, Hi-Rez Studios was recognized as a Top 30 Video-Game Developer by Game Developer Magazine and Gamasutra.
 Hi-Rez are the current owners of the Metaltech license, including Battledrome, Earthsiege, Starsiege, the CyberStorm series, and the Tribes series.
 With the exception of Battledrome and CyberStorm, the games were released as freeware by Hi-Rez on October 30, 2015.

 History

 Erez Goren founded Hi-Rez Studios with Todd Harris in 2005.
 They hired experienced game developers from other successful titles, including City of Heroes, The Elder Scrolls IV: Oblivion, and Call of Duty.
 Hi-Rez Studios employs more than 450 people at its development facility in the northern Atlanta suburb of Alpharetta, Seattle, and Brighton in the UK.
 In August 2018, the company split into four separate studios: Titan Forge (responsible for SMITE development), Evil Mojo (responsible for Paladins development), Heroic Leap (responsible for Realm Royale development.
 This studio later merged with Evil Mojo), and Alacrity Arthouse (responsible for Centralized Art Services).

 In 2019, Hi-Rez Studios announced the creation of a new studio, Red Beard Games, based in the Brighton office.
-The team is currently working on Divine Knockout.